YangliuF95/Journalism_studies_bibliometrics/README.md

 ## Repository structure
-This is the repository for the article "" and contains the following elements:
+This is the repository for the article "Digital Turn Without Digital Methods?
+Mapping the Journey of Journalism Studies" and contains the following elements:

 - data: our study draws on data from Open Alex (https://openalex.org/) and the web pages related to the article DOIs.
 - code: code we used to wrangle, analyze, and visualize data.